 Randy graduated from Georgia Tech with a BS in Management Science.
 He spent the first half of his career in consumer products marketing, starting in brand management at Procter & Gamble in Cincinnati.
 Randy lives in Gainesville, Florida with his wife and three sons with whom he enjoys wilderness backpacking.

-Todd has spent the last nine years as a healthcare CFO, helping build several successful companies to profitable exits.
+Todd joined HealthQuest in 2016 after spending the prior nine years as a healthcare CFO, helping build several successful companies to profitable exits.
 He joins HealthQuest excited to bring his operations and financial experiences to innovative companies that are primed for growth with the right plan and execution.

 Most recently he has been the acting CFO for Femasys, a medtech company developing and selling devices targeted at women’s health issues.
 Prior to that, he was CFO and Treasurer of ZS Pharma (IPO in 2014 and sold to AstraZenaca in 2015; a 30x increase in valuation from when he joined in 2013).
 Todd was the CFO and led business development activities for Sarcode which developed lifitigrast, the first dry-eye pharmaceutical to be approved (2016) for both signs and symptoms of dry eye (sold to Shire in 2013).
 He was also the CFO of Sirion Therapeutics, an ophthalmic company that successfully developed and received approval for two products (Durezol and Virgan) and sold to Alcon and Bausch and Lomb in 2010.
 During his CFO tenure he has raised more than $500m in equity and debt, helping to build operations and companies that generated over $3.5b in exits.